MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Gets a Configuration Manager object that represents the revision history for an application.

 ### [Get-CMApprovalRequest](Get-CMApprovalRequest.md)
-Gets a request to allow the installation of an application.
+Gets an approval request to allow the installation of a Configuration Manager application.

 ### [Get-CMAppVVirtualEnvironment](Get-CMAppVVirtualEnvironment.md)
 Gets an App-V virtual environment.